Ben-Dai/monoflow/privacy_policy.md

 ## 3. THIRD-PARTY SERVICES

-The AI assistant feature connects directly to third-party AI service providers.
-We do not operate any intermediary server.
-Your use of these services is subject to each provider's own privacy policy and terms of service.
-Below is a non-exhaustive list of providers the App may support:
+The AI assistant feature connects directly to a third-party AI service provider.
+We do not operate any intermediary server, proxy, or relay.
+Your use of this service is subject to the provider's own privacy policy and terms of service.

-**a) Google Gemini API**
+**a) Google Gemini API (currently supported)**
-Google's use of data sent to the Gemini API is governed by Google's privacy policy and terms of service (https://policies.google.com/privacy).
+When you use the AI assistant, your messages, diagram content, and any files you attach are sent directly from your device to Google's Gemini API using your personal API key.
+Google's use of this data is governed by Google's privacy policy and terms of service (https://policies.google.com/privacy).

-**b) OpenAI API**
-OpenAI's use of data sent to its API is governed by OpenAI's privacy policy and terms of service (https://openai.com/policies/privacy-policy).

-**c) Anthropic API**
-Anthropic's use of data sent to its API is governed by Anthropic's privacy policy and terms of service (https://www.anthropic.com/privacy).

-**d) Other Providers**
+**b) Future Providers**
-We may add support for additional AI service providers in the future.
-When you choose to use any provider, your data is sent directly from your device to that provider's servers using your personal API key.
+We may add support for additional AI service providers in future updates.
+When support for a new provider is introduced, this Privacy Policy will be updated accordingly, and you will be informed within the App before any data is sent to a new provider.
 We encourage you to review each provider's privacy policy before use.

 ## 4. DATA STORAGE AND SECURITY